Sam The Sham And The Pharoahs

-Sam The Sham and The Pharaohs were played frequently at the Old Twisted Wheel, Manchester in the sixties, the most popular tracks being Wooly Bully and the B side, Li’l Red Riding Hood with its spooky tune and atmospheric lyrics:
+Sam The Sham And The Pharoahs were played frequently at the Brazennose Street Twisted Wheel, Manchester in the sixties.
+The most popular tracks being Wooly Bully and the B side, Li’l Red Riding Hood with its spooky tune and atmospheric lyrics:

 Hey there lil’ Riding Hood,